MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 A quantum computer has three primary parts:
 - A device that houses the qubits
-- A method for performing quantum operations (also known as quantum gates) to the qubits and measuring them
+- A method for performing quantum operations (also known as quantum gates) on the qubits and measuring them
 - A classical computer to run a program and send instructions

 Qubits are fragile and highly sensitive to environmental interferences.
 For some methods of qubit storage, the unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence.
 Other types of qubit housing use a vacuum chamber to help minimize vibrations and stabilize the qubits.